RuiqiZhang99/autonomous_exploration_development_environment_isaac_sim/README.md

 ## Quick Start

-The repository has been tested in Ubuntu 20.04 with [ROS Noetic](http://wiki.ros.org/noetic/Installation).
+The repository has been tested in Ubuntu 18.04 with [Ros Melodic](http://wiki.ros.org/melodic/Installation) and Ubuntu 20.04 with [ROS Noetic](http://wiki.ros.org/noetic/Installation).
 Install dependencies with command lines below.

 ```sudo apt update```